R-Mosolov/history-gd/README.md

 1) Node.js (Express.js);
 2) MongoDB (MongoDB Atlas);
 3) Heroku as a hosting.

+## Instruction to run the SPA
+Run following terminal's commands from root directory:
+1. `cd client`
+2. `npm start`

+Then open a browser on: http://localhost:3000/

 ## Project's Technical Task and Timekeeping in Russian
 More information about project's technical details, planned